-- (1) The tuition fee is revised annually in accordance with changes in personnel expenses and operating subsidies from the government. - (2) The laboratory and research fee is revised annually in accordance with changes in the cost of utilities. - (3) Coverage:
+- (1) The tuition fee is revised annually based on the rate of inflation. - (2) The laboratory and research fee is revised annually based on the rate of inflation. - (3) Coverage:

 Master's program: 2 year period Doctoral program: 3 year period